via Homebrew

-CLI tool for IPv4/IPv6 CIDR network management with range explanation, overlap checking, counting, and subnet division
+CLI tool for IPv4/IPv6 CIDR network prefix management with counting, overlap checking, explanation, and subdivision.

 # via Homebrew